-The Monroe County BOCC has also approved moving forward with a series of canal restoration demonstration projects.
+The Monroe County BOCC approved a series of canal restoration demonstration projects.
 The results will be used to further define restoration costs and for information in future grant applications to state and federal sources.

 Technical Information and Presentations

 - Eden Pines Canal 278 Evaluation Report – April 2017